NemesisPi/picoReflow/Docs/README.md

 Nemesis PI is a Fork or picoThermal which is a fork off of picoReflow by [apollo-ng].
-It is intended to make it more versatile (suited for reflow oven or ceramic kiln) by adding several features:
+It is intended to make it more versatile (suited for ceramic Pottery kilns) by adding several features:
 Some Functions below are work in progress see config.py

 Not Limited by stages and or programs ,you can have Thousands depending on PI4 models memory 4Gb or 8Gb